jeroenterheerdt/ring-hassio/ring_hassio/README.md

 1. Add this GitHub repository to your add-on store.
 2. Configure your Ring Refresh Token and port (see configuration below).
 3. Start the "Ring Livestream" add-on.
 Check for errors in the logs.
+4. For remote access, open up the port in your router.
-4. Open the stream at http://hassio.local:port/public/stream.m3u8 to make sure it works before going any further.
+5. Open the stream at http://hassio.local:port/public/stream.m3u8 to make sure it works before going any further.
 We recommend using VLC or equivalent.
-5. Add a camera to Home Assistant, such as:
+6. Add a camera to Home Assistant, such as:
    ```yaml
    camera:
      - platform: generic